octoxalis/ilite/README.md

 Visit [iliter page]

 + select a local file to be _ilited_
-+ change the font size entering a positive number value
++ if you want to change the font size, enter a positive number value
-+ change the primary color entering a positive number value in range [0 - 360]
++ if you want to change the primary color, enter a positive number value in range [0 - 360]

 ### Credit

 Searching for a lightweight highlighter to replace either Prism.js or Highlight.js, I found [Syntax], a clever 42 lines script by Victor Ribeiro.
-I developed and refined his idea of a multi pass processing to develop my own __iliter__.
+I refined his idea of a multi pass processing to develop my own __iliter__.
 It's a few lines more (!), but only a few tens of millisecond to process hundred of lines.

 #### Tip